intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/hpo.md

 #### Launch Hyperparameter Search and Review the Results

-To launch hyperparameter search, call `Trainer.search` after model is defined.
-Remember to set `use_hpo=True` in when initializing the `Trainer`.
+First of all, import `Trainer` from `bigdl.nano.pytorch` instead of `pytorch_lightning`.
+Remember to set `use_hpo=True` when initializing the `Trainer`.

-`Trainer.search` takes the decorated model as input.
+To launch hyperparameter search, call `Trainer.search` after model is defined. `Trainer.search` takes the decorated model as input.
 Similar to tensorflow, `trainer.search` runs the `n_trials` number of trials (meaning `n_trials` set of hyperparameter combinations are searched), and optimizes the `target_metric` in the specified `direction`.
 There's an extra argument `max_epochs` which is used only in the fitting process in search trials without affecting `Trainer.fit`. `Trainer.search` returns a model configured with the best set of hyper parameters.

-Use `model.search_summary` to retrieve the search results, which you can use to get all trial statistics in pandas dataframe format, pick the best trial, or do visualizations.
+Call `model.search_summary` to retrieve the search results, which you can use to get all trial statistics in pandas dataframe format, pick the best trial, or do visualizations.
 Examples of search results analysis and visualization can be found [here](#analysis-and-visualization).

 Finally you can use `Trainer.fit()` to fit the best model.
 You can also get a model constructed with hyperparameters from a particular trial other than the best one.
 Refer to [Trainer.search API doc]() for more details.